-ANSWER: Defendants admit that Musk gave notice to terminate the Merger accurate description of its contents.
-Defendants deny the remainder of the
+ANSWER: Defendants admit that Musk gave notice to terminate the Merger Agreement on July 8, 2022, and refer the Court to that notice for a complete and accurate description of its contents.
+Defendants deny the remainder of the allegations in Paragraph 9.